bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   style="width:50%"
   alt="." />

-Let\'s take a look at how we can do that.
+Let&apos;s take a look at how we can do that.
 Over here I have Example 3 open and you can see that I have much the same styling up at the top of the page, as well as my navigation year and my **jQuery** libraries plugged in.
-I don\'t have the easing plug-in here, but you could add it if you wanted to add some easing to these as well.
+I don&apos;t have the easing plug-in here, but you could add it if you wanted to add some easing to these as well.

-Here we\'re going to do what we did before with getting our link pound fade out box, which is this first link up here, and we\'re going to add our click handler to it.
-Click, and then we\'re going to pass in our anonymous function that runs when you click that thing.
-In here, we\'re going to go get our box.
+Here we&apos;re going to do what we did before with getting our link pound fade out box, which is this first link up here, and we&apos;re going to add our click handler to it.
+Click, and then we&apos;re going to pass in our anonymous function that runs when you click that thing.
+In here, we&apos;re going to go get our box.

 Again, we use our **jQuery** object to get pound box.
-Then we\'re going to do, I believe the function is **fadeout** because we\'re fading out the first one.
+Then we&apos;re going to do, I believe the function is **fadeout** because we&apos;re fading out the first one.
 Yeah, fadeout.
 Again, we could put in normal or you could put fast, or you could put slow, or you could put a specific number of milliseconds; 3,003 seconds is a long time, but we can actually give that a try.
-You\'ll see that will actually work over here.
+You&apos;ll see that will actually work over here.
 Over three seconds, it will become invisible.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 177.
 (105) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->